jimdavis1/Viral_Annotation/README.md

 In this family the quality checker will look for Segments 1-4 only, which correspond to the individual proteins L, GPC, N, and MOV, respectively.
 Their segment lengths are highly variable, so the lenght cutoffs for segments 1-4 are based on the the lower length limit of the corresponding protein, and (the longest allowable gene + 0.5 X longest allowable gene) (this is arbitrary and could  be tuned).<br>

 ## Phasmaviridae
 These are mostly insect virueses.
-The set of genomes is highly diverse,with few representatives in each genus, so the pssms only represent a fraction of the true diversity.
+The set of genomes is highly diverse with few representatives in each genus, so the pssms only represent a fraction of the true diversity.
 There were a considerable number of proteins that I could not get to cluster at 50% identity.
 I am currently dissatisfied with this family, so as more exemplars come in, this set should eventually get recomputed.

 ## Pneumoviridae
 The cleaved forms of the fusion glycoprotein differ between ortho- and metapneumoviride.
 All of the orthos, except murine and close relatives, have a p27 peptide that is a real protein.
 This necessitated the insertion of three taxon-level directories (ortho, meta, and murine orthos).
 I kept the orginal all-pneumo alignment directory which has everything and has seprate subdirectories for the mature F proteins.
 The pssm directories for the three taxa contain the pssms that I had originally built for all pneumos.
-This means that there are a few extra pssms that won't match and can be cleaned up later.
+This means that there are a few extra pssms that won't match and can be cleaned up on a rainy day.